barclayd/PDF-Merge/README.md

 * Input validation for page range
 * Option to duplicate a specific document and its selected page range
 * Sort PDF list by date added, name, number of pages and more
+* Option to preview pages being merged for each document and preview merged document before saving